 “Modulation of adult visual cortical plasticity via optogenetic control of gene expression”

 - PEER-REVIEWED PUBLICATIONS:

 1. Mattia Bramini, Fabrizia Cesca, Elisabetta Colombo, Mattia Lorenzo Di Francesco, José Fernando Maya-Vetencourt, Giulio Alberini, Luca Maragliano, Fabio Benfenati.
 2018.
 Interfacing graphene-based materials with neural cells.
-Frontiers in Systems Neuroscience (in preparation)
+Frontiers in Systems Neuroscience (submitted)